Long box flower care

 Spray or spritz your flowers with clean tap water once a day to give it additional hydration.
 Flowers can absorb water from places other than the base of its stems.
 To do this right, use a bottle with a fine mist setting and spray from 6 inches to 1 foot away from the flowers to ensure an even coverage.

-Send a gift with popular picks from our long box flower collection.
+Send a gift with popular picks from our BloomBag collection.

 Want more tips?
 Subscribe to receive flower news, updates, access to exclusive deals and more.